Agency: Refinery fire caused by blast debris hitting tank

 SUPERIOR, Wis.
-(AP) — A federal agency says a massive refinery fire that forced the temporary evacuation of homes in the coastal Wisconsin city of Superior in April was caused by an explosion that sent debris hurtling into an asphalt storage tank.
+(AP) — A raging refinery fire that forced the temporary evacuation of homes in the coastal Wisconsin city of Superior in April was caused by an explosion that sent debris hurtling into an asphalt storage tank, a federal agency said Thursday.

-According to the report, the explosion sent a piece of debris about 200 feet (61 meters) into an aboveground storage tank of asphalt.
-The tank was punctured and spilled hot asphalt, which ignited about two hours later.
+According to the report, the explosion sent a piece of debris about 200 feet (61 meters) into an aboveground storage tank that contained about 50,000 barrels of asphalt.
+The tank was punctured and spilled more than 15,000 barrels of hot asphalt, which ignited about two hours later.

-The report says 36 people sought medical attention after the explosion, including 11 refinery and contract workers.
-A large part of Superior was evacuated.
+While the cause of the blast remains under investigation, the federal analysis said a worn valve in an area where oil is made into gasoline could have caused the explosion, the Star Tribune reported.

 Most Read Business Stories